 Your images will be uploaded to a proofing site which will be made available via a link both on my website and via email.
 The proofing site will be available online for around 6 months after your Wedding day and will contain your final edited images.
 The site can be shared with friends and family who will have the opportunity to view and purchase images from the site.
 Clients may use the site to pick favourite images for their album if it is part of the package.
 Please be aware that once the gallery is taken offline all saved favourites will be deleted.

-Albums are provided as part of some packages or as standalone add-on items.
+Albums are available as standalone add-on items.
 Images can be selected from a Client’s proofing gallery.
 Additional pages may incur an extra charge.
 A proof will be sent to the Client to check before ordering showing the page layout in thumbnails.
 It is the Client’s responsibility to ensure that they are totally happy with the design layout and images selected.
 Once a proof has been approved, errors cannot be corrected.
 Price includes minor changes to the draft – further amendments may be chargeable.
 Album designs and choices may change due to suppliers, therefore a full list of options will be provided at the time of ordering.